Larsen, who threw only perfect World Series game, dies at 90

 Larsen started 1955 with the Yankees’ farm team in Denver, where he went 9-1 and developed the no-windup delivery.
 Promoted to the majors midway through the season, he finished 9-2 for New York.
 Larsen went 11-5 the next season and enjoyed the party atmosphere that came with playing for the Yankees, often running with Mantle, Billy Martin and Whitey Ford in their late-night rounds of the city.
 On the night before his perfect game, he had been out on the town, believing he was not in Stengel’s plans for the next day.

 Larsen pitched in three other World Series.
-He won Game 2 of the 1957 series against Hank Aaron and the Milwaukee Braves, but lost the decisive Game 7.
+He won Game 2 in 1957 against Hank Aaron and the Milwaukee Braves, but lost the decisive Game 7.
 He shut out the Braves 4-0 on six hits in Game 3 of the 1958 Series, when New York beat Milwaukee in seven games, and was back in the Bronx with the San Francisco Giants for the 1962 Fall Classic.

 Pitching against the Yankees on Oct.
 8, the sixth anniversary of his perfect game, he won in relief at Yankee Stadium.
 After the 1959 season, he was traded to Kansas City in a deal that brought Roger Maris to New York.
 With the A’s, he went 1-10 in 1960, a reminder of his dreadful season with the Orioles.
 He was sent back to the minors where he became a relief pitcher and then moved on to the Giants, Chicago White Sox, Houston, Baltimore and the Chicago Cubs.

 Larsen retired in 1967 with an 81-91 record over 14 major league seasons.
-He later worked as a liquor salesman and paper company executive.
+He later worked as a liquor salesman and paper company executive and regularly attended the Yankees’ annual Old-Timers’ Day celebrations.

 When David Cone tossed a perfect game for the Yankees during the 1999 season, Larsen was in attendance after throwing out the ceremonial first pitch.

 No other pitcher has thrown a perfect game in the postseason, but in 2010 the Phillies’ Roy Halladay pitched a no-hitter against the Cincinnati Reds during the National League Division Series.

-“They can never break my record,” Larsen would say of his game.
+“They can never break my record,” Larsen would say.
 “The best they can do is tie it.
 October 8, 1956, was a mystical trip through fantasyland.
 Sometimes I still wonder whether it really all happened.”

 Late on Wednesday night, Cone tweeted “RIP my friend” with a photo of himself, Wells and Larsen together on the field at Yankee Stadium.

-“We are deeply saddened to learn of the passing of Don Larsen, who remained a welcome and familiar face at our annual Old-Timers’ Day celebrations in the decades following his playing career,” the Yankees said.
-“He will be missed.”

-In addition to son Scott, Larsen is survived by his wife of 62 years, Corrine, daughter-in-law Nancy, and grandsons Justin and Cody.
+In addition to his son, Larsen is survived by his wife of 62 years, Corrine; daughter-in-law Nancy; and grandsons Justin and Cody.

 Funeral arrangements were pending.